 Day One: 360 Chicago, Adler Planetarium, Field Museum Giordano’s, & Garrett’s Popcorn

 Next we got on the Chicago Trolley & Double Decker for a scenic drive around the city.
-While you can definitely get everywhere on the train and bus with your CTA card I recommend at least a 1 day Hop-On Hop-Off bus tour as you can see so much from the top deck of the bus that you would miss on the underground train.
+While you can definitely get everywhere on the train and bus with your CTA card I recommend at least a 1 day Hop-On Hop-Off bus tour.
+This way you’ll see the great views from the top deck of the bus.
+Chicago is known for its architecture and you’ll miss it being underground on the train.
 Plus there is live commentary, which gives you a lot of information about Chicago and the different buildings.

 We got off the Chicago Trolley & Double Decker at museum row and visited Adler Planetarium.
 It’s included in the Chicago CityPASS and again includes VIP entry as well as access to all the shows and the entire planetarium.
 The kids enjoyed launching their own virtual rocket ships and learning about the constellations in the 360 dome.
 There are a ton of cool exhibits and the girls loved stepping on the scale to learn their moon weight.